-8. be able to receive and execute another operating system, to maintain the software investment already deployed;
+8. Be able to receive and execute another operating system, to maintain the software investment already deployed; and

-9. and come with its own Boot and Loader.
+9. Come with its own Boot and Loader.

 Such a new-generation OS encompassing all these features now exists, having been inherited from technology developed entirely by an independent French lab (HyperPanel Lab) over the last 25 years on a self-financed R&D basis to the tune of 35 million euros.

-This new OS, Hyperpanel OS, is protected by copyright and has been fully developed and documented without any contribution from third parties.
+This new OS, HPL/OS, is protected by copyright and has been fully developed and documented without any contribution from third parties.